LucasWaelti/kalibr-wiki/Camera-IMU-calibration.md

 Please refer to the [YAML formats](yaml-formats) page for the data format.

 ###2) Collect images
-Create a ROS bag containing the raw image streams either by directly recording from a ROS sensor streams or by using the _[bagcreater](bag-format)_ script on a list of image files and IMU data in a CSV file.
+Create a ROS bag containing the raw image streams either by directly recording from ROS sensor streams or by using the _[bagcreater](bag-format)_ script on a list of image files and a CSV file containing the IMU measurements.

-The calibration target is fixed in this calibration and the camera-imu system is moved in front of the target to excite all IMU axis.
-It is important to have good illumination and to keep the camera shutter times low to avoid motion blur while exciting the IMU.
+The calibration target is fixed in this calibration and the camera-imu system is moved in front of the target to excite all IMU axes.
+It is important to ensure good and even illumination of the calibration target and to keep the camera shutter times low to avoid excessive motion blur.

 Good results have been obtained by using a camera rate of 20 Hz and an IMU rate of 200 Hz.

 **Tips:**
 * try to excite all IMU axes (rotation and translation)
 * avoid shocks, especially at the beginning/end when you pick up the sensor
 * keep the motion blur low: